Services

 • Habit

 In order to change the habit of mouth breathing, the cause(s) need to be identified and addressed.
-Additionally, it must be recognized that a body accustomed to mouth breathing simply doesn’t know how to breathe normally, as muscles of the face, mouth, and body have compensated and learned to work incorrectly over time.
+Additionally, it must be recognized that a body accustomed to mouth breathing simply doesn’t know on its own how to breathe normally, as muscles of the mouth, face, and body have compensated and learned incorrect movement patterns over time.

-Orofacial myofunctional therapy helps to retrain the mouth and facial muscles, which is necessary for effectively managing mouth breathing.
-In conjunction with Buteyko Method breathing exercises, treatment at Mouth Matters Therapy further aims to gently restore functional nasal breathing, improve respiratory muscle function, and optimize oxygen uptake.
+Orofacial myofunctional treatment helps to retrain the mouth and facial muscles, which is necessary for effectively managing mouth breathing.
+In conjunction with nasal breathing re-education, including Buteyko Method breathing exercises, treatment at Mouth Matters Therapy further aims to gently restore functional nasal breathing, improve respiratory muscle function, and optimize oxygen uptake.
 Normalizing breathing in this way ensures the correct balance of respiratory chemistry.
-Subsequently, when patients are effectively retrained to nasal breathe, dramatic changes to their health and quality of life can occur.
+Subsequently, when patients are effectively retrained to nasal breathe, dramatic changes to their overall health and quality of life can occur.

 Some Benefits of Nasal Breathing: